Klus3kk/Small-Codes/README.md

 # Small-Codes
-Hello, this is a repository, which containts some small useful (sometimes fun) projects.
+Hello, this is a repository, which containts some small useful (sometimes fun) projects